 We developed Yohaku Art Collective using the Expressive Arts methodology.
 The artistic process was at the centre of every step we took in exploring and shaping our business and collaboration.

 “We” are Joanna Wróblewska and Ineke Hulselmans.
-We both started our Expressive Arts studies at the same time with the Step Ahead Expressive Arts Institute in Berlin and we attended the same summer training at the European Graduate School (EGS).
+We both started our expressive arts studies at the same time with the Step Ahead Expressive Arts Institute in Berlin and we attended the same MA training at the European Graduate School (EGS).

 The journey through the arts